 - Common name – typically the fully qualified domain name (FQDN), i.e. what the users type in a web browser to navigate to our website

 - Email address – the webmaster’s email address

 - Challenge password – an optional password for our key pair

 We can use this command to skip the interactive input.

 openssl req -out CSR.csr -new -newkey rsa:2048 -nodes -keyout privateKey.key -subj “/C=US/ST=Florida/L=Saint Petersburg/O=Your Company, Inc./OU=IT/CN=yourdomain.com”

 CSR file is a common plain-text file.
 We can use more or cat commands in Linux to check the content of the CSR file.

 The file would start with “—–BEGIN CERTIFICATE REQUEST—–” and end with “—–END CERTIFICATE REQUEST—–“.

 —–END CERTIFICATE REQUEST—–

-Verifying CSR Information
+Verifying CSR Information with openssl